Meet-Distributive Lattices have the Intersection Property: Abstract

 \section{Abstract}

-Distributive lattices form an important, well-behaved class of lattices.
-They are instances of two larger classes of lattices: congruence-uniform and semi\-distributive lattices.
-Congruence-uniform lattices allow for a remarkable second order of their elements: the core label order; semidistributive lattices naturally possess an associated flag simplicial complex: the canonical join complex.
-In this article we present a characterization of finite distributive lattices in terms of the core label order and the canonical join complex, and we show that the core label order of a finite distributive lattice is always a meet-semilattice.
+Meet-distributive lattices form an intriguing class of lattices, because they are precisely the lattices obtainable from a closure operator with the so-called anti-exchange property.
+Moreover, meet-distributive lattices are join semidistributive.
+Therefore, they admit two natural, secondary structures: the core label order is an alternative order on the lattice elements and the canonical join complex is the flag-simplicial complex on canonical join representations.
+In this article we present a characterization of finite meet-distributive lattices in terms of the core label order and the canonical join complex, and we show that the core label order of a finite meet-distributive lattice is always a meet-semilattice.